chloealbright/DevHiveMind/Design/SOLID Design Principles.md

 > _Another benefit of this design principle in Java is, the interface has the disadvantage of implementing all method before any class can use it so having single functionality means less method to implement._

+## I — nterface Segregation Principle

+==Interfaces should be specific rather than doing many and different things.==

+That’s because any implementing class will only implement the specific needed interfaces rather than being forced to implement methods that it doesn’t need it.

+So, large interfaces should be decomposed into smaller, more specific ones.

 ## Dependency Injection or Inversion principle